MaybeShewill-CV/lanenet-lane-detection/README.md

 val.txt file.
 In order to obtain the test images you can modify the script on your own.

+## Recently updates 2019.05.16

+New model weights can be found [here](https://www.dropbox.com/sh/tnsf0lw6psszvy4/AAA81r53jpUI3wLsRW6TiPCya?dl=0)

 ## TODO
 - [x] Add a embedding visualization tools to visualize the embedding feature map
 - [x] Add detailed explanation of training the components of lanenet separately.
 - [x] Training the model on different dataset
 - ~~[ ] Adjust the lanenet hnet model and merge the hnet model to the main lanenet model~~
-- [ ] Change the normalization function from BN to GN
+- ~~[ ] Change the normalization function from BN to GN